totaldebug/totaldebug.uk/_posts/2014-05-06-teamspeak-3-mysql-centos-6-x.md

 ---
 title: Teamspeak 3 with MySQL on CentOS 6.x (before 3.0.11.1)
 date: 2014-05-06
-layout: post
+categories: [Linux, Teamspeak]
+tags: [teamspeak, server, mysql]
 ---

-NOTE: As of Version 3.0.11.1 this tutorial is no longer applicable.
+> As of Version 3.0.11.1 this tutorial is no longer applicable.
 I will soon re-write this to accommodate the latest version.
+{: .prompt-info }

 By default Teamspeak 3 uses a SQLite database, most people tend to use this however for those of us that prefer MySQL there is a way to change it.